 There is also a strong relationship between hearing loss and tinnitus.
 This is one of the main reasons that tinnitus is more common in people over the age of 55 who are more likely to have age-related hearing loss.
 For instance, 90% of people with tinnitus have a noise-induced hearing loss of some kind.
 Specifically, with hearing loss, there are fewer sounds reaching the brain from the environment.
 In response, the brain tends to go through neuroplastic changes and begins to change how it perceives certain sounds.
 The end result is tinnitus.

 A number of medical conditions can cause tinnitus including high blood pressure, circulatory disease, autoimmune disease, allergies, anemia, diabetes, cardiovascular disease, and an underactive thyroid gland.
 It is important to monitor your health on an annual basis.
 Tinnitus is also connected to stress, depression, anxiety, irritation, and insomnia.
 Unfortunately, there is also a relationship between tinnitus and suicide.
 If you do have tinnitus it is important to have a healthy lifestyle that can keep your symptoms in check.
 Be aware that this condition escalates with alcohol consumption and smoking.

 Tinnitus Symptom Treatment

 There is no cure for tinnitus.
 Therefore, it is important to focus on your health, including both your mental and physical states.
-Tinnitus is managed through hearing loss management (hearing aids), sound therapy, and cognitive behavioural therapy.
-Book your appointment with a physician and Doctor of Audiology if you are experience tinnitus.
+Tinnitus is managed through hearing loss management (hearing aids), sound therapy, and cognitive behavioral therapy.
+Book your appointment with a physician and Doctor of Audiology if you are experiencing tinnitus.